Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Spellchecked by Quinton Miles and Mauricio Campetella

 You might think it would be great to be the child of one of the most powerful mages in the world, but then you don’t know what life is like in the Davenport family.
+While their father Dwayne, is off saving the world, his children, Dawn and Dwayne Jr., are pretty much left to their own devices.
+Not that it would be nice to have a healthy relationship with their dad or anything.

-But something’s coming that will put them to the test, and may finally help them carve their own places in the world outside of their father’s absent shadow.
+Dawn and Dwayne Jr. have magic of their own, and they use it to keep their small neighborhood relatively crime-free.
+But something’s coming that will put them to the test, and may finally help them carve their place in the world outside of their father’s absent shadow.

 Read Spellchecked: Amazon | Goodreads